kousu/statasvm/COMPILE.md

 * on the primary: `make pkg`

+There is a [Mac Mini](BUILDBOT.md) which has VMs all in one place for doing all the above work.
+Ask a project member about it if you want to use it.

 Once `pkg` has gone through, **test it**.
 There may have been a packaging glitch which broke, say, 32 bit Windows, and if so you need to start this ritual from the top.
 * On the primary, `../scripts/distserver.sh`